berndporr/deepNeuronalFilter/README.md

 3) Install boost library by running:

-Linux: `sudo apt-get install libboost-all-dev`, Mac: is included in opencv
+Linux: `sudo apt-get install libboost-dev`, Mac: is included in opencv

 4) And make sure you have `cmake` installed.